talon-one/talon_one.js/docs/ManagementApi.md

 Export customer&#39;s transaction logs

 Download a CSV file containing a customer&#39;s transaction logs in the loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
-The generated file can contain the following columns:  - &#x60;customerprofileid&#x60;: The ID of the profile. - &#x60;customersessionid&#x60;: The ID of the customer session. - &#x60;rulesetid&#x60;: The ID of the rule set. - &#x60;rulename&#x60;: The name of the rule. - &#x60;programid&#x60;: The ID of the loyalty program. - &#x60;type&#x60;: The type of the loyalty program. - &#x60;name&#x60;: The name of the loyalty program. - &#x60;subledgerid&#x60;: The ID of the subledger, when applicable. - &#x60;startdate&#x60;: The start date of the program. - &#x60;expirydate&#x60;: The expiration date of the program. - &#x60;id&#x60;: The ID of the transaction. - &#x60;created&#x60;: The timestamp of the creation of the loyalty program. - &#x60;amount&#x60;: The number of points in that transaction. - &#x60;archived&#x60;: Whether the session related to the transaction is archived.
+The generated file can contain the following columns:  - &#x60;customerprofileid&#x60;: The ID of the profile. - &#x60;customersessionid&#x60;: The ID of the customer session. - &#x60;rulesetid&#x60;: The ID of the rule set. - &#x60;rulename&#x60;: The name of the rule. - &#x60;programid&#x60;: The ID of the loyalty program. - &#x60;type&#x60;: The type of the loyalty program. - &#x60;name&#x60;: The name of the loyalty program. - &#x60;subledgerid&#x60;: The ID of the subledger, when applicable. - &#x60;startdate&#x60;: The start date of the program. - &#x60;expirydate&#x60;: The expiration date of the program. - &#x60;id&#x60;: The ID of the transaction. - &#x60;created&#x60;: The timestamp of the creation of the loyalty program. - &#x60;amount&#x60;: The number of points in that transaction. - &#x60;archived&#x60;: Whether the session related to the transaction is archived. - &#x60;campaignid&#x60;: The ID of the campaign.

 ### Example